I worked hard to reach this age. I expected some problems.

-Nobody warned us about the insomnia.
+Nobody warned me about the insomnia.

 The Numbers Don’t Lie